Writing a macOS Finder "action" extension with Swift 6 concurrency

 let itemProvider = NSItemProvider()

-// earlier.
+// helper function from earlier.

 NSLog("beginRequest(): Registering file representation...")